Acushnet Company: Scotty Cameron

 Scotty Cameron is a golf club designer who specializes in high-end putters.
 Cameron currently resides and has based his company, Scotty Cameron, in California.
 Cameron made his first putters using his mother-in-law's garage as his factory.
 After working with several golf companies, Scotty would accept a deal with Titleist.
 Later, Cameron created a "Custom Shop" where users and collectors can customize their putter by ordering a custom paint fill, engraving, shaft band and grip along with other options.
 Players can also bring in their older Scotty Cameron Putter and have them repaired.

 Cameron's putters, the most storied of which are inspired by Karsten Solheim's (PING) original designs (Anser, Zing, B60) are named after popular California beach towns (Newport Beach, Laguna Beach) and Northern California counties renowned for their golf, wine, and leisure tourism (Sonoma, Napa, Monterey).
 His original designs, usually mallet putters, are often named using ad hoc wordplay.
 Cameron is a master of prestige branding, going so far as to trademark (under the Acushnet name) the acronym "G.S.S." or German stainless steel.
 "G.S.S." is simply 303 stainless imported from Germany and used in Cameron's more exclusive releases.
 It is molecularly identical to other 303 steels.

 Titleist

-Established by Phillip E. "Skipper" Young, a graduate of Massachusetts Institute of Technology in 1932, the brand is focused on golf balls.
+Established by Phillip E. "Skipper" Young, a graduate of Massachusetts Institute of Technology in 1932, the brand is focused on golf balls and golf clubs.
 The Titleist balls have been produced by Acushnet since 1935.

 Titleist's balls were also the most used balls at the 1949 U.S. Open.